alexpolt/alexpolt.github.io/src/polymorphism.md

   Interesting question is what code could be less polymorphic for the same algorithm?
   I guess we need to introduce some measure of the amount of polymorphism.
-Like the number of conditional jumps after compilation, so that we could compare different languages.
+Like the number of conditional jumps and indirect calls after compilation, so that we could compare different languages.
+The closest example is ["Cyclomatic complexity"](https://en.wikipedia.org/wiki/Cyclomatic_complexity).